n8n-io/n8n-docs/docs/nodes/credentials/PipeDrive/README.md

 ## Using API Token

-1. Access your Pipedrive Dashboard.
+1. Open your Pipedrive Dashboard.
 2. Click on your user profile in the top right.
 3. Select 'Personal preferences' from the dropdown list.
 4. Click on the ***API*** tab.
 5. Click on the ***Copy*** button to copy the API Token.
-6. Enter a name for your credentials in the ***Credentials Name*** field in the 'Pipedrive API' credentials in n8n.
+6. Enter the name for your credentials in the ***Credentials Name*** field in the 'Pipedrive API' credentials in n8n.
 7. Paste the API token in the ***API Token*** field in the 'Pipedrive API' credentials in n8n.
 8. Click on the ***Create*** button to save your credentials.